 - Customer Factors (ownership structure, nature of trade dealings)

 - Service Risk Factors (face to face transactions)

 CSPs rank potential customers as either high risk or low risk.
 CSPs must perform full due diligence with top risk customers, whereas they can adopt simplified measures for low-risk customers.
 Low-risk customers are typically public companies listed on the stock exchange, as they are already subject to specific disclosure requirements.

 INITIAL DUE DILIGENCE

-Due diligence must be performed on customers in any of the following situations when:
+CSPs must perform due diligence on customers in any of the following situations when:

-- the CSP has reason to suspect that the customer may be laundering money, or
+- the CSP has reason to suspect that the customer may be laundering money

 - full name

 Reliable documents and sources must corroborate this information.